Board & Staff

 Tania Del Rio is Executive Director of the YWCA Cambridge.
 Previously, she was Executive Director of the Boston Mayor's Office of Women's Advancement, where she focused on promoting gender equity by empowering women and removing systemic barriers to their advancement.
 She has also worked at the Consulate of Mexico in Boston as the Head of the Citizen Protection and Community Affairs Departments.
 Tania likes to spend her free time with her family, especially her two kids, and enjoys being active through running, swimming, and volunteering in local politics.

-LeNay Harper is the Director of Housing and Shelter Services, and joined YWCA Cambridge in 2018.
+LeNay Harper is the Resident Services Manager and joined YWCA Cambridge in 2018.
 Never a co-signer of silence, LeNay has worked to increase access, inclusion & representation for underserved and marginalized communities, and ensuring that while seated at the table, our presence is felt, our voices are heard and our contributions are actualized.

 Carol Lyons (she/hers)